 Working with vendors and VPATs

-When purchasing web or other IT products, departments at ASU should ensure that they are accessible to everyone, including people with disabilities.
-A Voluntary Product Accessibility Template (VPAT) is a document that demonstrates a product's compliance with legal standards for accessibility.
+A Voluntary Product Accessibility Template (VPAT) is a form suppliers fill out (or hire third-party accessibility testing services to complete for them) to self-report their product's compliance with legal standards for accessibility.
 (Also see: ASU IT Accessibility Guidelines: Procuring IT Products.)

-1. Request a VPAT from the vendor.
+1. Obtain a VPAT from the vendor.

-- For web-based products, the preferred VPAT is the current WCAG Edition (VPAT 2.4Rev WCAG (March 2022)), available from the Information Technology Industry Council
+- For online or web-based products, the preferred VPAT is the current Web Content Accessibility Guidelines (WCAG) Edition (VPAT 2.4Rev WCAG (March 2022)).

-- For other IT products (or to satisfy Federal government requirements), the preferred VPAT is the current Revised Section 508 Edition (VPAT 2.4Rev 508 (March 2022)), available from the Information Technology Industry Council
+- For other IT products, such as hardware, (or to satisfy Federal government requirements), the preferred VPAT is the current Revised Section 508 Edition (VPAT 2.4Rev 508 (March 2022)).

-Look on the vendor's website for a VPAT, Accessibility Compliance Report (ACR), accessibility statement, or other document detailing how the product meets WCAG or Section 508 accessibility standards.
-If you can't find an online document, ask your sales representative for the VPAT, or call the vendor using the contact information on their website.
-If the vendor is unable or unwilling to supply a VPAT or comparable accessibility statement, look for another product that is accessible and meets your needs.
+ASU departments should first look on the vendor's website for a VPAT detailing how the product meets WCAG or Section 508 accessibility standards.
+If you can't find an online document, ask your sales representative for their VPAT, or call the vendor using the contact information on their website.
+If the vendor is unable or unwilling to supply a VPAT, look for another product that is accessible and meets your needs.

 2. Review the VPAT.